doihead/chipyard/ee194-lab/chipyardlab.md

 ChiselTest is the batteries-included testing and formal verification library for Chisel-based RTL designs.
 It emphasizes tests that are lightweight (minimizes boilerplate code), easy to read and write (understandability), and compose (for better test code reuse).
 You can find the repo [here](https://github.com/ucb-bar/chiseltest), an overview [here](https://www.chisel-lang.org/chiseltest/) and API documentation [here](https://www.chisel-lang.org/api/chiseltest/latest).

-Let us now write a unit test using Chiseltest in `src/test/scala/testVectorAdd.scala`.
+Let us now write a unit test using Chiseltest in `src/test/scala/TestVectorAdd.scala`.

-`vectorAddTest` is our test class here, and `"Basic Testcase"` is the name of our only test case.
+`VectorAddTest` is our test class here, and `"Basic Testcase"` is the name of our only test case.
 A test case is defined inside a `test()` block, and takes the DUT as a parameter.
 There can be multiple test cases per test class, and we recommend one test class per Module being tested, and one test case per individual test.

 Here, we will be using Verilator as our simulator backend, and generate waveforms in an fst file.